probot/probot/docs/deployment.md

 Zeit [Now](http://zeit.co/now) is a great service for running Probot plugins.
 After [creating the GitHub Integration](#create-the-github-integration):

-1. Make sure you have a local clone of the plugin that you want to deploy. e.g. `git clone https://github.com/probot/stale`
+1. Clone the plugin that you want to deploy. e.g. `git clone https://github.com/probot/stale`

 1. Install the now CLI with `npm i -g now`